thatmlopsguy/thatmlopsguy.github.io/content/about.md

 Before you contact me, please take note of the following:

 - I don’t accept guest posts.
 Sorry, this is a personal blog.
+- Don’t contact me regarding advertising on the blog.
 - I don't have time to provide tech support.
 - Please be polite; I’ll always be polite to you.